writetome51/open-array/README.md

     /**********
     Loops thru array, passing each item into replacementFunction. replacementFunction must return the new value you want to give to that index in the array.
+    If you don't want to give a particular index a new value, simply return the value it already has.
+    Important to remember: even if the currentValue should not be replaced, you still must return something, or else that item will become undefined.
     Example:
     //  this.data is [1,2,3,4,5,6] .
     //  this.replace.each((item) => {